-This course is the student's first experience treating clients in the public clinic.
-Students will have to meet certain competencies related to previous and current courses.

-Emphasis will be placed on the fundamentals of critical thinking through treatment planning.
-Students will work in the public clinic once per week for the entire semester.
-P- HLTH1003 Preparation for Clinical Practice
+In this course, students gain their first experience treating clients in the public clinic.
+Students practice skills, professionalism, reflection and related Interjurisdictional competencies.
+Emphasis is placed on the fundamentals of critical thinking through treatment planning.
+Students work in the public clinic once per week for the entire semester.